csids/splmaps/README.md

 ## Overview

-[csmaps](https://www.csids.no/csmaps/) helps create preformatted maps of Norway that generally do not need geolibraries.
+[csmaps](https://www.csids.no/csmaps/) provides preformatted maps of Norway that generally do not need geolibraries.
 It helps public health reporting purposes for different geographic levels in Norway.

 The following geographic granularities are included: